How the Social Nervous System is Toxic for Well-being

 Therefore for our well being and health we need to spot when the system goes live and interrupt the contagious passing of stress.

-Thankfully the SoNS is quite predictable.
+Thankfully this system is quite predictable.

-Just like we can learn to recognise when our body is stressed by the predictable impact on our body: butterflies in our stomach, racing heart or shallow breathing, so we can group SoNS behaviours into patterned clusters which helps us spot and stop and contagion.
+Just like we can learn to recognise when our body is stressed by the predictable impact on our body: butterflies in our stomach, racing heart or shallow breathing, so we can group stress-led behaviours into patterned clusters which helps us spot and stop and contagion.

 Read more resources by category